 Nanobiosensors to Detect Cancers

 Dr. Liviu Movileanu, Professor of Physics in the College of Arts & Sciences is researching nanobiosensors that can detect protein-protein interactions in blood serum with support from a four-year $1.17 million grant from the NIH.
 This research is one step toward early detection of cancers.
 Dr. Movileanu’s research (co-authored by Ph.D. student Avinash Kumar Thaker) has recently been published in Nature Biotechnology (Springer Nature, 2018).
-This technology is patent pending and is expected to publish in June 2019.
+This technology is protected by patent number 10, 921,309.
 Additional information is also available in the SU News article titled “Physicist Applies Nanotechnology to Detect Protein-Protein Interactions.”

 Grant Awarded for a Patent Pending Technology

 Dr. Shalabh Maroo, Associate Professor in the College of Engineering and Computer Science has recently received a $500,000 grant to conduct research on cooling the next generation of electronic devices.
 This technology is protected by patent number 10,881,034.
 Additional information is available in the SU News article titled “Maroo Awarded Grant to Cool Off Electronic Devices.”

 Technology Available for Licensing on an Issued Patent

 The Office of Technology Transfer worked with Drs.
 Velipasalar, Almagambetov and Casares from the Syracuse University, Electrical Engineering & Computer Science Department to patent a Movement Monitoring System, which was issued on February 14, 2017.
 More information about the invention can be found in a recent article highlighted on the Syracuse University Engineering & Computer Science website, as well as through Flintbox.
 The full patent titled “Automatic Detection by a Wearable Camera” can be found on Google Patents.